lsd-so/internetdata-mcp/README.md

 From the workbench, simply edit to publish a trip.

 ![A screen recording of filling out trip details](media/save_to_trip.gif)

+### Using your own published trip

+By default, the MCP server will load in your personal trips

+TODO - gif of using trip defined

+### Using someone else's published trip

+In addition, there is a "trip search" tool which enables you to look for trips that have been publicly published by others.

+TODO - gif

 ## Extending capabilities with TypeScript